Aleksandr Karelin: Training style

 Karelin was revered for his extraordinary strength and unprecedented success in international competition.
 He competed in the heaviest weight class of his day, 130 kg (286 lb).
 His coach was at first skeptical about a big but undeveloped boy, yet he accepted Karelin and motivated him for hard training, both in wrestling technique and physical strength.
 As a result, over the years Karelin progressed from 0 to 42 pull-ups.
 His conditioning and quickness combined with his dominance of the sport, led to him being known as "The Experiment".
 When asked why he thought he was called that (referring to a biased opinion on his alleged PED use), Karelin noted that: "No one can completely believe that I am natural.
 The most important drug is to train like a madman – really like a madman.
 The people who accuse me are those who have never trained once in their life like I train every day of my life."

 Karelin's daily training drills included hours of rowing and long runs through Taiga forest often with a large log on his back.
 He favored the overhead press and also used standard 2-pood kettlebells (32 kg) for arm exercises at a daily weight routine.
-He would clean and press 190 kg.
+He would clean and press over 190 kg.
 He would reportedly do 10 reps of 200 kg of Zercher deadlifts.
 Karelin would routinely bench press 204 kg or more as part of his workout.
-Tuomo Karila, a Finnish wrestler, while following Karelin's training routine, observed that Karelin was able to do around 50 chin-ups within a minute, and praised his strength and agility.
+Tuomo Karila, a Finnish Greco-Roman wrestler, noted that even for a heavyweight Karelin was remarkably strong and that he was unusually agile for his size, and recalled that Karelin was able to do around 50 chin-ups.
 Despite his large physique, he was flexible and agile enough to do backflips and splits.
-When asked about his toughest opponent, Karelin instantly replied: "My refrigerator," referring to the time for which he bear hugged his refrigerator, weighing over 500 lbs, and carried it up through eight flights of stairs of his hometown 9-storied apartment building.
+Freestyle wrestler and Olympic gold medalist Anatoly Beloglazov recalled that despite his large frame, Karelin moved "like a small guy" while playing football, handling the ball well and being unusually fast for a heavyweight.
+He also noted that Karelin trained with very heavy weights and rapidly developed physical strength, and that Karelin could climb a rope as quickly as much lighter wrestlers and had no equal in the exercise despite Karelin weighing far more.
+When asked about his toughest opponent, he instantly replied: "My refrigerator," referring to the time for which he bear hugged his refrigerator, weighing over 500 lbs, and carried it up through eight flights of stairs of his hometown 9-storied apartment building.
 Karelin also took part in a strongman competition, that being the 1991 European Hercules, and without prior preparation, he managed to place 8th.